PUSHKIN'S POEMS

 For the unknown he… He came, her eyes

 Were opened.
-It is him! she said.
+It is him! she exclaimed.

 Alas!
 Now all her nights and days,